 The organisation very quickly became established as the leading voice of the sector.
 The first conference, held in 2000 at Church House in Westminster, attracted around 200 delegates, and rapidly became a highly successful annual affair with a very successful trade exhibition attached.
 In the same year were launched the first website and the first special interest group, and the first corporate members joined.
 Subsequent years saw the introduction of a number of additional member services including a legal advice line, the members’ area of the website, further special interest groups, and more emphasis on lobbying and advocacy work.
 The prestigious Charity Retail Awards were started in 2002 at Conference, and the first Business Development Manager was appointed in the same year.

-After over 10 years with the organisation, having built it up to a position of considerable strength, stability and influence, Lekha Klouda retired, and Warren Alexander took over as Chief Executive.
+After more than ten years with the organisation, having built it up to a position of considerable strength, stability and influence, Lekha Klouda retired, and Warren Alexander took over as Chief Executive.
 Under his tenure a number of significant activities took place, including:

 - The move to new premises in Holloway Road in London (2010)